harness/developer-hub/docs/internal-developer-portal/getting-started/enable-a-new-plugin.md

 Before you enable a new plugin, ensure that the following prerequisites are met:

-- Harness IDP should be provisioned and accessible.
+- Harness IDP is provisioned and accessible.
-- Onboarding for the given account should be completed.
+- Onboarding for your Harness account is completed.

 **Plugin Types:**